 Consummation of the Merger is conditioned upon the receipt by H&S Inc. and HSI of an opinion from Simpson Thacher & Bartlett ("Tax Counsel") dated the Closing Date that the Merger will constitute a reorganization within the meaning of Section 368 of the Code.
-Such opinion of counsel will be based on facts existing as of the Effective Time and on certain assumptions and on certain representations as to factual matters made by H&S Inc. and HSI.
-If such assumptions or representations are untrue or incorrect in certain material respects, the conclusions reached in the opinion may no longer be correct.
-Neither H&S Inc. nor HSI is currently aware of any facts or circumstances which would cause any such representations or assumptions or representations made to counsel to be untrue or incorrect in any material respect.
+Such opinion of counsel will be based on facts existing as of the Effective Time and on certain representations as to factual matters made by H&S Inc. and HSI.
+If such representations are untrue or incorrect in certain material respects, the conclusions reached in the opinion may no longer be correct.
+Neither H&S Inc. nor HSI is currently aware of any facts or circumstances which would cause any such representations made to counsel to be untrue or incorrect in any material respect.
 An opinion of counsel is not binding on the Internal Revenue Service (the "IRS") or the courts.
-In the past, the IRS has stated it was considering whether a merger such as the Merger should qualify as a reorganization within the meaning of Section 368 of the Code, and the IRS will not currently issue rulings on these transactions.
+Moreover, in the past, the IRS has stated it was considering whether a merger such as the Merger should qualify as a reorganization within the meaning of Section 368 of the Code, and the IRS will not currently issue rulings on these transactions.
 Nonetheless, under current law, Tax Counsel is of the opinion that the Merger will qualify as a reorganization within the meaning of Section 368 of the Code.
-Moreover, included in the 2000 budget proposals of the Clinton Administration is a provision, not yet effective, that, if applicable to the Merger, would require H&S Inc. to recognize gain in the Merger as if it had distributed its HSI stock immediately prior to the transaction.
-The proposal would not affect the tax treatment of the stockholders of H&S Inc. or HSI, but, if applicable to the Merger, would cause H&S Inc. to incur a significant income tax liability.
-The provision is proposed to be effective only in respect of transactions occurring after the date it is enacted.
-It cannot be predicted whether the proposal will be enacted in its current (or any other) form or, if enacted, what its effective date will be.

-Assuming the Merger constitutes a reorganization within the meaning of Section 368 of the Code, under current law the material U.S. federal income tax consequences that will result from the Merger are as follows:
+Assuming the Merger constitutes a reorganization within the meaning of Section 368 of the Code, the material U.S. federal income tax consequences that will result from the Merger are as follows: